slauber/systray/README.md

 2. Click "Enable Autorun" to make the app start with Windows
 3. Click "Disable Autorun" to remove it from startup

+The autorun feature:
+- Creates a Windows shortcut in the startup folder
+- Uses a background batch file to ensure proper working directory
+- Runs without showing any command windows
+- Automatically logs to files in the `logs` directory

 ### Configuration Changes

 The application automatically detects changes to the `.env` file: